Marriage in modern China: Same-sex marriage

 Today there is no recognition of same-sex unions in China.
 Same-sex relationships have been a part of China’s long history, but it is in the modern period where “cultural tolerance of same-sex eroticism began to fade.”
 In the modernization efforts after 1949 sexuality was removed from the movement until specific policies were enacted in 1956.
 Acts of homosexuality were outlawed and classified as “hooliganism” and punished under criminal law.

 In 1984 the state no longer punished homosexuality as a crime, but classified homosexuality as a mental illness.
 However, homosexuality is no longer classified as a mental disorder.
 Being a homosexual person bears even greater stigma than being single or divorced.
 Despite this stigma, many local lala communities have developed within China that have increased the visibility of non-normative sexualities and genders.
 However, the heterosexual family and marriage still serve as public forms of social control that pressure many of these women to participate in heterosexual marriages.
 As a result, several mobile apps and social media networks have developed in recent years to help homosexual individuals find a member of the opposite sex to marry, while continuing to date people of the same sex.

 Parental involvement

 The marriage decisions in pre-modern China traditionally were made by parents with the help of matchmakers, and the fate of the children were determined at an early age.
 Since the reforms in the twentieth century, and the implementation of the marriage law, such practices have been outlawed.
 Legally the decision to marry lies in the freedom of choice of a man or woman to choose their partners.
-Before the Mao Era, and during the period of late imperial China, young people had almost no choice about their own marriage.
-Parents or older generations decided everything for them, on who should be their mate and the amount of money spent on the wedding.
+During the 1930s and 1940s, most marriages were decided by the parents of those who were to be wed.
+Although parents or older generations decided everything for them, on who should be their mate and the amount of money spent on the wedding.